An Ameriprise Financial study

-- Seven out of 10 said working with an advisor increased their confidence during the pandemic.
+- Seven out of 10 said working with a financial advisor increased their confidence during the pandemic

-- 83% said the pandemic confirmed the importance of working with an advisor
+- 83% said the pandemic confirmed the importance of working with a financial advisor

-Even 4 in 10 respondents who don’t have an advisor believe advisors help withstand unexpected financial changes.
+Even 4 in 10 respondents who don’t have a financial advisor believe advisors help withstand unexpected financial changes.

 Takeaway: A financial professional can play an important role in helping investors assess the long-term impact of their shifting priorities.

 Or, request an appointment online to speak with an advisor.